 INVESTIGATION NOTICE: Kaskela Law LLC Announces Stockholder Investigation of Chart Industries, Inc. (GTLS) and Encourages Investors to Contact the Firm

-/EIN News/ -- PHILADELPHIA, Nov.
-12, 2022 (GLOBE NEWSWIRE) -- Kaskela Law LLC announces that it is investigating Chart Industries, Inc. (NYSE: GTLS) (“Chart”) on behalf of the company’s investors.
+PHILADELPHIA, Nov.
+12, 2022 (GLOBE NEWSWIRE) -- Kaskela Law LLC announces that it is investigating Chart Industries, Inc. GTLS ("Chart") on behalf of the company's investors.

 On November 9, 2022, Chart announced that it had entered into an agreement to acquire Howden from affiliates of KPS Capital Partners, LP.
 According to the announcement, the $4.4 billion acquisition price "will be funded through a mix of cash and shares of a newly created class of preferred stock, which may represent approximately $1.1 billion of the purchase price."
 Following the announcement of the proposed transaction, shares of Chart's stock declined $85.16 per share, or over 35% in value, to close on November 9, 2022 at $154.31, on heavy trading volume.